dronov/SelfieBot/README.md

 #What is it?
-Here you can find source and release files of SelfieBot project.

 SelfieBot is a movable holder for your mobile devices.
 It allows you to control position of device while video call.
-This project use Arduino for hardware part and application is available on Android OS.
+This project use Arduino for hardware part and application is available on Android.

+Here you can find source and release files of SelfieBot project.

 #Download
-You can download last version of Android-application from "release" tab (see above).
+You can download last version of Android-application from "release" tab (see above). [release|https://github.com/deadtr/SelfieBot/releases]